fe3dback/web-debug-proto/docs/specification/README.md

 :::tip pros
 + universal transport, working everywhere
-+ not increase response time, body size
++ not increase response time and body size
 + nested requests can be easy handled in backend
 :::